aloefflerj/roadmaps/backend/steps/how-does-the-internet-work.md

 ## How does the internet work?

 So, what happens when I access a web page?
 How does my computer knows where that page is?
-Where it is?
 How does the content is shown in my web browser almost instantly?

 Let's try this page: [https://random.cat/view/500](https://random.cat/view/500).